Yuvraj1954/Awaaz_Setu/README.md

 > If a question is not recognized, the app safely guides the user to supported services.

 ---
+## ⚠️ Disclaimer

+This application is a **rule-based voice assistant prototype** built for reliability and low-bandwidth environments.
+Only the commands listed below are officially supported to ensure **accurate, safe, and consistent responses** during usage and demonstrations.

+---

 ## 💡 Why Limited Commands?

 AwaazSetu intentionally supports a **curated set of essential public service queries** instead of open-ended AI responses.